afawcett/df18-dx-demo/README.md

-# Flow Responder Service
+# Dreamforce 2018 - DX Demo

-FlowResponder enables the Admin to build basic chat behavior with Autolaunch Flows
+Cool demo showing various platform features for the Dreamforce 2018 DX demo session.

 # Testing via Apex

-NOTE: Run each of these one at a time.
+Run each of these one at a time to simulate receiving the SMS messages.

 ```
 System.debug((String) FlowResponder.runFlow('eventsignup', '41512345678', null));